Most wanted! Mystic Merlin – Mr Magician (Capitol)

 Hailing from NYC, Mystic Merlin probably got their name because of their initial activity.
 As a matter of fact, they started as a novelty act incorporating magic in their shows.

 Infos may vary upon sources as to if they started as a 5 or 6-piece band.
 In other words, if Leslie Dorsey was on the original line-up made of Barry Strutt, Clyde Bullard, Jerry Anderson, Keith Gonzales, and Sly Randolph.
 Or if he happened to join them later on.
 One thing for sure being the fact that Freddie Jackson joined them as the lead vocalist on their third and final album.
+The group being mostly remembered for gems such as ‘Just Can’t Give You Up’, ’60 Thrills A Minute’ and ‘Mr Magician’.

 Clyde Bullard has been seen collaborating on a couple of tracks with Manu Dibango in the early 80’s.
 Meanwhile Freddie Jackson made himself a serious reputation in the R&B scene.
-Most likely by the second half of the 80’s with albums such as ‘Rock Me Tonight’, ‘Don’t Let Love Slip Away’ or ‘Do Me Again’ (all on Capitol Records).